ii-95/Measuring_OCED_thesis/README.md

 Furthermore, please note the following:

 - Runtime varies significantly depending on the selected analysis technique and parameters.
 Change Point Detection and Threshold Based Point Detection run rather quickly (few seconds to less than a minute).
 Forecasting and especially Granger Causality take a siginficant amount of  time to run (ranging from atleast a minute to several minutes) with the default parameter configuration.

-- The outputs for the default config (as well as for each tsa technique) with the ocel: https://zenodo.org/records/8428112 as found in inputs.env are already present in backend/assets.
-If you want to try a different configuration then follow the steps above.

 - The analysis results are json files containing lists of (tsid, ar) pairs where 'tsid' is the time series identifier (property name, non-temporal parameters) and ar contain the analysis results for that time series.